 Modern Urban with Playful Accent Wall

 Accent walls don’t have to be paint or wallpaper.
-This polka dot wall creates whimsy and defines the dining zone with a permanent but playful feature.
+A polka dot wall?
+Absolutely valid, and honestly kind of brilliant.

 Comparing Small Living and Dining Room Combo Approaches